5 Reasons Why You Might Be Feeling Tired after Meditation

-If you are someone who is looking to improve your sleep patterns then that program can help you a lot, I have said that sleep hours for people might vary from person to person, however, it depends on their body’s sleep requirement.
+If you are someone who is looking to improve your sleep patterns then that program can help you a lot.
+I have said that sleep hours for people might vary from person to person, however, it depends on their body’s sleep requirement.
 However, in that program, Dr. Michael Breus has shown how you can train yourself to sleep for about six and a half hours each night that will completely make you feel refreshed the next morning.
-Here’s a short video by Dr. Michael Breus on sleep types that you might find useful:- ( If you are not interested in the program then I would suggest to at least attend his free mastery of sleep masterclass where he shares some very invaluable information)
+Here’s a short video by Dr. Michael Breus on sleep types that you might find useful:-

 Meditation gives that extra relaxation to you that you might be missing unknowingly, this sometimes will make you drowsy.
 However, in the long term, you will feel more energetic without having to sleep much if you will meditate regularly.

 If you keep your stomach full before meditating, you will find it difficult to maintain the required awareness to calm down your mind which will completely result in a regular sleep rather than meditation.

 Your digestion system should not be active while meditating, that’s one very important lesson I learned early because I have ended up sleeping during my practices a lot in the beginning.

 That does not mean that you should stay hungry because that will not let your mind to focus either, just avoid eating a few hours before meditating.